The Houston Junior Forum is committed to providing charitable services for children, youth, women and senior adults of the greater Houston community.

 215 East 10th St., Houston, TX 77008

-Project Coordinator Jenny Cain This project is a church-based senior center at All Saints Catholic Church in the Heights district of Houston.
-It provides arts and craft classes, Life Long Learning classes and serves a full course hot lunch Monday through Friday during the semester for the nominal fee.
+This project is a church-based senior center located on the campus of All Saints Catholic Church in the Heights district of Houston.
+It provides arts and craft classes and life-long learning classes.
+It also serves a full course hot lunch Monday through Friday during the fall and spring semesters for a nominal fee.
+The HJF hosts special themed parties throughout the year.
+Members may also serve lunch and help with clean up on any other weekday that TALC is opened.
+Please wear your uniform if you work.
+HJF volunteers also help with a mailout and registration for both fall and spring semesters.

 3202 San Jacinto St., Houston, TX 77004